htoigo/pong/README.md

 Once you have the GHC compiler and `cabal` installed on your system, you can build Pong.

-I **highly** recommend using a Cabal sandbox for building this project.
+I *highly* recommend using a Cabal sandbox for building this project.
 After you have cloned the repo with:

     git clone https://github.com/htoigo/pong.git

-move into the newly-created pong directory with `cd pong`.
-Now create a new sandbox, install the required dependencies into it (which will be isolated from any system-wide Haskell installation), and build Pong:
+move into the newly-created pong directory with `cd pong`, then create a new
+sandbox:

     cabal sandbox init

+Now, install the required dependencies into the new sandbox (which will be isolated from any system-wide Haskell installation), and build Pong:

     cabal install --only-dependencies
     cabal build